Welcome to Firesight

 How Firesight works:

-Track your forecasts and update them as you learn new information
+Track your performance and update forecasts as you learn new information

 4th century

-Aristotle writes about the “wisdom of the crowd” in his smash hit Politics.
+Aristotle writes about the “wisdom of the crowd” in Politics.

 1906